julianeon/useful-ruby-scripts/README.md

 This script replaces every line with a period with that line with a period, and a newline added in.

+## show_content_last_modified_file.rb

+This script prints out the contents of the last modified file in the current directory.

 ## sleep_random_time.rb

 This script sleeps for a random time (pauses for a random amount of time) before printing a sentence and exiting.